 Is your computer not shutting down when you are trying to shut it?
 If your computer is not shutting down at all, don’t worry.
-This problem is usually caused by fast startup or corrupt drivers on your computer.
+This problem is usually caused by the fast startup or corrupt drivers on your computer.
 Follow these simple fixes and the problem will be solved in no time at all.

 Fix-1 Disable and Re-enable hibernation-

-2. Then, right click on “Command Prompt” in the elevated search result and choose “Run as administrator“.
+2. Then, right-click on “Command Prompt” in the elevated search result and choose “Run as administrator“.